Computer Care and Safety Guide

 This creates a second layer, and the filenames are protected.

-THE ACRONIS IMAGING LAYER: We strongly recommend that all PC/Windows customers “image” their machines, using Acronis True Image Home Premium http://www.acronis.com/en-us/personal/computer-backup/
+THE MACRIUM IMAGING LAYER: We strongly recommend that all PC/Windows customers “image” their machines, using Macrium Reflect

-for about $50.
-You get a discount for two or more machines.
+for free.
+Be aware, the free version does not allow encryption.
 Mac users use the built-in Time Machine with encryption turned on.

-Acronis and Time Machine both require you to get at least one external usb hard drive, and we strongly recommend you get at least two, and rotate them on and offsite weekly.
-We suggest you get 2 terabyte (2 TB) size drives, which hold 2,000 gigabytes, and are usually large enough to back up a single machine with plenty of room for lots of redundant backups.
-We usually use Seagate Freeagent drives (Western Digital and Fuji are also fine), which these days you can get for about $90.
+Macrium and Time Machine both require you to get at least one external usb hard drive, and we strongly recommend you get at least two, and rotate them on and offsite weekly.
+We suggest you get 2 or 4 terabyte (2 TB) size drives, which hold 2,000-4,000 gigabytes, and are usually large enough to back up a single machine with plenty of room for lots of redundant backups.
+We usually use Seagate Freeagent drives (Western Digital and Fuji are also fine), which these days you can get for about $60.
 They are very convenient, using just a usb cable, and are the size of a smart phone.

 This is one of the simplest, least expensive ways to protect your machine from data loss, virus infestation, and hard drive failure.